Alberta judge convicts man of assault for coughing on server in Calgary bar - Revelstoke Review

 The bar patron told him he had no more money to pay him and Pruden hit the man, bruising him.

-In her decision, Lamoureux noted that there were three other cases where people were convicted after coughing on others during the COVID-19 pandemic.
+In her decision, Lamoureux noted that there have been three other cases where people were convicted after coughing on others during the COVID-19 pandemic.

 “It is important to note that the court in each of these cases was not presented with any arguments on the issue of force or intention,” she wrote.
 “In each instance, guilty pleas were accepted by the court.”